RomLab/system-for-underfloor-heating-v2.0/README.md

 Picture 18: The cutout from the picture 4 – the zone controller.
 </p>

-In the picture 18 is cutout of part from all drawing (the picture 4) for the zone controller.
-The zone controller is composited from integrated circuit PCA9615 for realization the I2C bus via differential pairs.
+In the picture 18 is a cutout of part of the entire drawing (the picture 4) for the zone controller.
+The zone controller is composited from integrated circuit PCA9615 for realisation of the I2C bus via differential pairs.
 The bus is implemented using category 5e UTP cable.
-The PCA9615 is connected with PCA9685 from company NXP Semiconductors.
+The PCA9615 is connected to the PCA9685 from manufacturer NXP Semiconductors.
 The outputs from PCA9685 control individual thermoelectric drives (total of 12 drives, each controlled independently).
 This drives respectively valves control individual circuits.
 The zone regulators are located in the distributor of the heating circuits on the ground floor and on the first floor of the house.

 ### Realized PCB of zone controller
 <p align="center">